xiaolei-lab/SIMER/README.md

 SP <- genotype(SP)
 ```

 Note that recombination only exists in meiosis.
-Therefore, some reproduction methods such like ```clone``` do not have recombination process.
-You can set ```recom.spot = FALSE``` to add only mutations to genotype matrix.
+Therefore, some reproduction methods such as ```clone``` do not have recombination process.
+User can set ```recom.spot = FALSE``` to add only mutations to genotype matrix.

 ```r
 # Generate annotation simulation parameters